 Writing your content is only the first step.
 If you want to get the maximum results, you also have to implement a strategy for distributing and promoting your content.
 This can help you rank as you accumulate backlinks to your website.
 Here are some ways to get more attention and leverage for your content.

 - Build your email list.
 Email marketing is a powerful way to send traffic to your website.
 As your email list grows, you can direct subscribers to your latest blog posts and other content.

 - Share content and links on social media.
 You can’t ignore social media if you want to reach a wider audience.
 Best of all, if your followers share your content you have a chance to pick up new visitors.
-Visual content such as photos, infographics and videos are more likely to be shared on social media than text posts.
+Visual content such as photos, infographics, and videos are more likely to be shared on social media than text posts.
 Focus on the social media sites where your audience is most active.
-Aside from Facebook, Twitter, Instagram and LinkedIn, you should consider Reddit, which is sometimes categorized as a news aggregation site rather than social media.
+Aside from Facebook, Twitter, Instagram, and LinkedIn, you should consider Reddit, which is sometimes categorized as a news aggregation site rather than social media.
 Post on subreddits that will help you connect with your audience.
-One tip to remember on Reddit, however, is not to be overtly promotional.
+One tip to remember on Reddit, however, is not to be overly promotional.

 - Repurpose content.
 Once you have a blog post, don’t stop there.
 You can get more mileage out of a post by turning it into an infographic or video.
 There are various tools that make it easy to turn a blog post into a video.
 Another idea is to put a collection of blog posts together and publish it as an e-book on Kindle.

 - Connect with influencers.
 Identify popular bloggers, authors, podcasters, YouTubers, and anyone influential in your niche.
 Don’t just ask them to promote your content.
 Develop a relationship with them by mentioning and linking to them in your own content.
 Follow their accounts and make helpful comments.
 Over time, you may find that they return the favor by sharing some of your content.